mdjunior/Cordova-and-Material-Design-Lite-boilerplate/README.md

 To do :
 + Add Cordova with config.xml
 + Add fonts in woff (Testing)
-+ Add some javascript to enhance user experience in Cordova
++ Add some javascript to enhance user experience in Cordova (Page.js, mustache.js)
++ Add Google analytics